os-climate/os_c_data_commons/docs/create-ingestion-pipeline.md

 ## 2. Transfer the data into a Parquet file on S3 development or production data bucket

 This is done by extracting the data to be ingested into a Pandas data frame - this often requires using *pandas.read_csv* or *pandas.read_excel* - then generating a Parquet file from the data frame.
-To upload to the S3 development or production data bucket, follow this five step process:
+To upload to the S3 development or production data bucket, follow this five step process (examplified here: https://github.com/os-climate/wri-gppd-ingestion-pipeline/blob/master/notebooks/WRI-gppd-ingest.ipynb):

 ### 2.1 Convert the pandas dataframe to pyarrow for type conversion and basic metadata
 ### 2.2 Since pyarrow tables are immutable, create a new table with additional combined metadata